Realmzer/IPA-Repo/README.md

-# THIS IS ARCHIVED NO LONGER BEING WORKED ON
+# THIS IS ARCHIVED AND NO LONGER BEING WORKED ON

 # IPA-Repo
 Realmzer's official iOS source.
 Github Mirror